This posts show how to monitor Spring Boot apps using Prometheus when running on Kubernetes. You should already have a running Kubernetes cluster.

 /actuator/prometheus.
 The port

 api is the port defined in the service.
 Use

 apiVersion: monitoring.coreos.com/v1 kind: ServiceMonitor metadata: name: my-service labels: release: prometheus-operator spec: selector: matchLabels: app: my-service endpoints: - port: api path: '/actuator/prometheus' interval: 10s honorLabels: true

 Please note, the label

 ServiceMonitor to work.
 If you run

-kubectl get prometheus -o yaml, you can see the following output.
+kubectl get servicemonitor prometheus-operator -o yaml, you can see the following output.
 This means Prometheus Operator only selects

 ServiceMonitors with the label